chabiw1/Data-Platform-Architecture-ETL-Process/README.md

-# Data Platform Architecture - ETL Process
+# Ecommerch Data Platform Architecture  - ETL Process

 This project outlines the data platform architecture for an e-commerce company, and provides a detailed overview of how we synchronize data between various databases through an automated ETL (Extract, Transform, Load) process.